-Tropical forest leaf phenology can be quantified with field observations of focal trees, litter traps, phenocams, drone-based or airborne imaging, and satellite remote sensing.
-Satellite remote sensing has greatly expanded the geographic area for which tropical forest phenology data are available, enabling mapping of stand-level phenology over large areas, and analyses of its relationship with climate.
-However, high cloud cover and sensor artifacts complicate satellite-based studies of tropical forest phenology, which also mainly provide information on overstory phenology, although lidar approaches have been used to glean data on understory phenology as well (Tang and Dubayah 2017).
+Tropical forest leaf phenology can be quantified with field observations of focal trees, litter traps, phenocams, drone-based or airborne imaging, and satellite remote sensing (e.g., Williams et al. 2008, Detto et al. 2018; Park et al. 2019; Yang et al. 2021; Albertson et al. 2023).
+Satellite remote sensing has greatly expanded the geographic area for which tropical forest phenology data are available, enabling mapping of stand-level phenology over large areas, and analyses of its relationship with climate (Guan et al. 2015; Yang et al. 2021; Wang et al. 2023).
+However, high cloud cover and sensor artifacts complicate satellite-based studies of tropical forest phenology (Chambers et al. 2007; Chirabi et al. 2021), which also mainly provide information on overstory phenology, although lidar approaches have been used to glean data on understory phenology as well (Tang and Dubayah 2017).
 Further, a key need is to understand the divergent leaf phenological responses of individual species and functional types, which is most easily done if data can be linked to individual plants of known species identity, a link that is difficult to make for most satellite remote sensing (but see Bush et al. 2020 ).

 2.3 Climate Interactions and Feedbacks